Drought in Delaware

 Statewide Drought Discussion

-Chloride concentrations in the Christina River near Newport remain well below the first threshold of concern (250 ppm) at approximately 5.32 ppm.
+Chloride concentrations in the Christina River near Newport remain well below the first threshold of concern (250 ppm) at 14.56 ppm.
 The last time the chloride concentration was above 250 ppm was during the first week of March (263.2 ppm).
-In general, chloride conditions continued to remain low so far in June.
-Chlorides on the Delaware River have been well below the 250 ppm threshold since at least mid-February, which along with precipitation, helps contribute to the low chloride concentrations on the Christina River.
+In general, chloride conditions have been very low thus far in June.
+Chlorides on the Delaware River have been well below the 250 ppm threshold since at least mid-February.

-Groundwater conditions in the unconfined aquifer (i.e., surficial aquifer) continued to recharge slightly over the past week.
-One long-term monitoring well that continues its slow recovery is DGS well Db24-18 (located just south of Newark).
-The groundwater level in this well is at 12.5 ft below land surface (Table 1), which is about 0.4 feet above the below normal level for this time of year.
+Groundwater conditions in the unconfined aquifer (i.e., surficial aquifer) in northern New Castle County continued to recharge slightly over the past week.
+DGS well Db24-18 (located just south of Newark) continued its slow recovery from the drought earlier this year.
+The groundwater level in this well remains at 12.4 ft below land surface (Table 2), which is about 0.5 feet above the below normal level for this time of year.
 The water level in this well typically ranges between 9.4 and 12.9 feet below land surface during June.
-Meanwhile, well levels at USGS well Hb12-05, located in southern New Castle County, continue to remain in good shape, as the current level is between the 75th and 90th percentile (Figure 3).
+Elsewhere, groundwater levels in the unconfined aquifer throughout the state are a mixed bag, with some locations showing near normal groundwater levels (southern New Castle County and central Sussex County) and other locations showing below normal groundwater levels (southern Kent County).

 Weather and Climate Outlook:

 Figure 4.
-Quantitative Precipitation Forecast for the United States from June 11-18, 2025.
-(Source: NOAA NWS)
+July 2025 precipitation outlook for the United States (Source: NOAA Climate Prediction Center)

 NOTE: Data for the Delaware Drought Resources posts are obtained from the cities of Wilmington and Newark, Artesian Water Co., USGS, NOAA, DRBC, DDA, DNREC, DEOS, and the DGS.